 '''

 if Debugging then

 Put_Line ("got to the first stage!");

 end if;

+'''

 or

+'''

 if Debugging and then Temperature > 999.0 then

 raise Temperature_Crazy;

 end if;

 '''

 Since this is a common case, there are special features to deal with this in a convenient manner.
 For the case of tests, Ada 2005 has added a pragma Assert that can be used for such tests.
 This pragma is modeled on the Assert pragma that has always been available in GNAT, so this feature may be used with GNAT even if you are not using Ada 2005 features.
-The use of pragma Assert is described in the GNAT\Reference\Manual, but as an example, the last test could be written:
+The use of pragma Assert is described in the GNAT_Reference_Manual, but as an example, the last test could be written:

 '''

 pragma Assert (Temperature <= 999.0, "Temperature Crazy");

-or simply

-pragma Assert (Temperature <= 999.0);

 '''